PrefectHQ/prefect/docs/concepts/overview.md

 ## Advanced Concepts

-More advanced use cases require understanding the internals of the system; dive in to [futures](futures.md) to understand the mechanics of task run execution and write advanced flow logic or [settings](settings.md) to understand the configuration options available to you.
+More advanced use cases require understanding the internals of the system; begin by diving into [settings](settings.md) to understand the configuration options available to you.